mnebuerquo/create-python-app/README.md

     - [pdb](https://docs.python.org/3.6/library/pdb.html)
     - [web-pdb](https://pypi.python.org/pypi/web-pdb)
-* Environment variable to choose between python3 (default) and python2.7 in the install
+* Environment variable to choose between python3 (default) and python2.7 in the install.
+This is a low priority for me, because any new projects at this point should use python3.
 * Separate environment files for test and development
-* Combine lint and test into one command as command line arguments (maybe)
 * Deploy to production guide

-There are a few things I'm not real happy about.
-First, because the Dockerfile must be at the root of the filesystem copied to the container, this must be in the root level of the project.
-Second, I have several scripts here so it's even more clutter in the project root directory.

-I think there should be a way to move this stuff to its own directory inside the project, but I'm not sure how yet.
-Maybe by just making the project directory a volume I won't need the dockerfile.
-But then I might have to build and run pip install more often.
+# Opportunities for Improvement

-Also, `pip install` is done in the build step.
+First, `pip install` is done in the build step.
+This is so you can just run the container and have short startup time.
 The installed packages are not in a volume, but in the container.
-This means you can't just `pip install somepackage`, but you have to add it to `requirements.txt` and then do a `./mn_build` to rebuild the container with the new requirement.
-You can then do a `pip freeze > requirements.txt` to capture the installed packages, but managing the packages is harder with them inside the container.
+This means you can't just `pip install somepackage`, but you have to add it to `requirements.txt` and then do a `docker-compose build` to rebuild the container with the new requirement.
+You can then do a `docker-compose run dev -m pip freeze > requirements.txt` to capture the installed packages, but managing the packages is harder with them inside the container.

-I could put the pip install directory in a volume, so that it persists between containers.
-That would complicate rebuilds, deploying to prod, and removing dependencies.
+I could put the pip install directory in a volume for dev, test, and watch, so that it persists between containers.
+That would complicate rebuilds, as well as having another path in user space for it.
+The prod build should have dependencies installed in the container like it is now.

 # Inspiration